Behavior Prior Representation learning for Offline Reinforcement Learning: Experiments

 \section{Experiments}

 BPR can be easily combined with \textit{any existing} Offline RL pipeline.
-Our experimental results can be broken down into the following sections\footnote{Due to the page limit, we provide some additional experiment results in Appendix~\ref{sec:add_results}.}: \begin{itemize}[leftmargin=0.3cm] \item Does BPR outperform baseline Offline RL algorithms on standard raw-state inputs benchmarks?other representation objectives? \item Is BPR effective to learn policies on high-dimensional pixel-based inputs?
+Our experimental results can be broken down into the following sections\footnote{Due to the page limit, we provide some additional experiment results in Appendix~\ref{sec:add_results}.}: \begin{itemize} \item Does BPR outperform baseline Offline RL algorithms on standard raw-state inputs benchmarks?other representation objectives? \item Is BPR effective in learning policies on high-dimensional pixel-based inputs?
 Can BPR improve the robustness of the representation when the input contains complex distractors? \item Can BPR successfully improve the effective dimension of the feature in the value network? \end{itemize}